bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 Glibc community think that time_t must be 32-bit.
 32-bit time_t lead to incompatible with arm32 compat-ioctl

 ### Version C
-Come back to verion A
+Come back to version A

 *   Most of syscalls are compat syscalls
 *   time_t and off_t are 32-bit